Download.it search icon

 Pros

-• Atmospheric sound design that augments the in-game tension
+• Atmospheric sound design and effective tension-building

 Cons